Tanquana hilmarii (L.Bolus) H.Hartmann & Liede

 These plants require a loam-based compost with extra drainage material such as horticultural grit or perlite.
 They all like good light conditions and plenty of ventilation.

 Some are relatively cold-hardy and can even survive mild winters outside.
 Most will withstand temperatures down to a freezing point.
-There are some Mesembs which begin to grow in the fall as the temperature drops and the days get shorter.
+Some Mesembs begin to grow in the fall as the temperature drops and the days get shorter.